supreet11agrawal/Proposal/Proposal.md

 ```

 __2D Random Walk__
 This is more complicated to implement as compared to others.
-I will have to develop a strong foundation of 2D random walks beforehand so that their implementation could be done more easily.
+I'll have to develop a strong foundation of 2D random walks beforehand so that their implementation could be done more easily.
 Keeping end users in mind, it will be better to implement a robust symmetric 2D random walk as compared to a slaggy and unnecessarily complicated 2D random walk functionality.

 Thus, my primary focus will be to implement symmetric 2D random walks and then move forward with the unsymmetric part.